 Research Grant Support

-- Working with the Program team, assist in evaluating potential research grantee projects, and help to source new opportunities.
+- Working with the Grantmaking team, assist in evaluating potential research grantee projects, and help to source new opportunities

 - Have or expect to soon complete a PhD level course of study conducting research in a relevant field (see above)